laurafdeza/dpbe_l2_pre_registration/README.md

 ### Study type (required)

 **Please check one of the following statements**

 - Experiment - A researcher randomly assigns treatments to study subjects, this includes field or lab experiments.
 This is also known as an intervention experiment and includes randomized controlled trials.
-- Observational Study - Data is collected from study subjects that are not randomly assigned to a treatment.
-This includes surveys, “natural experiments,” and regression discontinuity designs.
-- Meta-Analysis - A systematic review of published studies.
-- Other